WingsBrokenAngel/fractional_max_pooling_and_recurrent_convolutional_neural_network/README.md

 # fractional_max_pooling
 This repository is implemented based on [Fractional Max-Pooling](https://arxiv.org/abs/1412.6071) which is written by Benjamin Graham in 2014.
+It is the top-1 model in [CIFAR-10 result list](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html#43494641522d3130).
 ## Requirements
 - Python3.6
 - TensorFlow-gpu 1.13